haakoan/Kaggle-Deep-Past-Challenge-Translate-Akkadian-to-English/README.md

   </tr>
 </table>

 This project investigates neural machine translation of Old Assyrian cuneiform texts from Akkadian transliteration into English.
-The corpus consists primarily of commercial and administrative documents from ancient Mesopotamian trade networks, dating to approximately 1900–1700 BCE.

 The goal is to evaluate how modern sequence-to-sequence transformer models perform on carefully preprocessed and sentence-aligned Akkadian–English parallel data.

 ---